 Here’s an important question to ask the ranch venue.

 Here’s something to ask, “Does the caterer have to bring water to the venue?”
-If the answer is “Yes,” the venue has a contaminated water problem.
-If the farm or barn venue doesn’t have potable water (safe to drink), it also likely doesn’t have permits to operate as a barn wedding venue.
+If the answer is “Yes,” the site has a contaminated water problem.
+If the farm or barn venue doesn’t have potable water (safe to drink), it also likely doesn’t have permits to operate as a barn site.

-You have your answer; you should really look for another wedding venue no matter how picturesque the rural venue location is.
+You have your answer; you should really look for another venue no matter how picturesque the rural site location is.
 Don’t let those rolling hills and vibes fool you.
 It’s unsafe.

 7. Often, that picturesque red barn venue doesn’t have the proper permits and licenses to host weddings.

-We mentioned earlier about a beautiful barn that burnt to the ground during an event and, not surprisingly, that venue did not have the correct permits to hold events.
-Matter of fact, the venue didn’t have any permits at all and were completely unlicensed to host any weddings or events, including a ceremony and reception.
+We mentioned earlier about a beautiful barn that burnt to the ground during an event and, not surprisingly, that site did not have the correct permits to hold events.
+Matter of fact, the site didn’t have any permits at all and were completely unlicensed to host any weddings or events, including a ceremony and reception.

 Meant to store hay, you can be sure the railings on these sections aren’t strong and have gaps wide enough for children to fall through easily.
 You’ll also find electrical wiring and fittings aren’t up to code and, in many cases, exposed in a barn that’s simply to be expected.
 It’s a barn, after all.

-Here’s an actual instance of an unpermitted rustic ranch venue that endangered guests.
+Here’s an actual instance of an unpermitted country site that endangered guests.

-In one Marin County ranch venue case, the roof blew off during the wedding.
+In one Marin County ranch site case, the roof blew off during the wedding.
 No one was hurt, thankfully.
 Can you imagine if that happened to you on your big day?
 I wonder what the guests thought about the couple’s choice?
-What’s worse is that this “rustic” wedding venue continues to hold weddings.
+What’s worse is that this “country” venue continues to hold weddings.

-There are hundreds, if not thousands, of “rustic” ranch wedding venues that are unpermitted.
+There are hundreds, if not thousands, of “country charm” ranch wedding venues that are unpermitted.

-Even if the location is picturesque in the country, has acres of gorgeous property and a beautiful rustic barn, it’s not worth the risk of you endangering your guests or ruining your big day.
+Even if the location is picturesque in the country, has acres of gorgeous property and a beautiful barn, and seems like the perfect place, it’s not worth the risk of you endangering your guests or ruining your big day.
 Always ask the venue if it holds the proper permits and licenses to host weddings.

 8. Barns usually don’t have (human) bathrooms.